NEXT UP ON this.

 Dr Pont says some science-based fields with lots of facts suit a dot-point learning process.
 But for the humanities, where students are often challenging what they think, as well as the way they think, effective note-taking isn’t that straightforward.

 The mind needs to grapple with these ideas more than once.
-Dr Pont recommends attending lectures like this on campus, without taking notes.
-Then download and listen to the lecture again as soon as possible, writing notes this time.
+Dr Pont recommends listening to lectures like this the first time around.
+Then, listen to the lecture again as soon as possible, writing notes this time.

 Armed with the knowledge of how the content maps out, the pressure is off.
 Your mind is relaxed and receptive – and the quality of your notes will greatly improve.